Skip to content

 How Le Creuset Bread Oven Works

 The Le Creuset bread oven evenly distributes and retains heat by trapping and circulating steam inside.
-And you can get this moist effect without having to compromise a crisp crust on the top of your bread during the baking process.
+You can get this moist effect without having to compromise a crisp crust on the top of your bread during the baking process.

-Its low-profile base with rings is designed to create even marks and browning (golden, crispy crust) on the loaf of bread inside.
+Its low-profile base with rings is designed to create even marks and browning (golden, crispy crust) on the inside of the loaf of bread.
 You can use this bread oven to create various baked goods, including:

 • Different types of bread